vijender-singh/Workflow_Scripts/Manual-RNAseq_Fastq2Counts.md

 #         -m        human or mouse : At presesent the script supports only these two.
 For any other species set IndexPath variable in script
  ```
 *If the script fails due to errors, please check the cluster error/output files and also ProjectDirectory/logs/sample_log_trace file for errors*.<br/>
-*After correcting for error resubmit the script and it should run from the step where it failed then from the start .* <br/>
+*After correcting for error resubmit the script and it should run from the step where it failed rather then from the start .* <br/>
 <br/>

 ### Script Purpose